r-pufky/docs/docs/media/porn/README.md

 [ero.me][e] requires a [specific download tool][f].

 ## [Healthy Porn][b]
-Don't be a [prude][b].
+Don't be a [prude][c].
 Everyone watches porn and should not be a cause for taboo, shame, or embarrassment.
 It is healthy to talk about, watch, and include in the modern lexicon.
-[Research acknowledges][c] a prohibitive approach to porn, much like the war on drugs, will fail too.
+[Research acknowledges][b] a prohibitive approach to porn, much like the war on drugs, will fail too.

 Healthy porn consists of: